ewanw1lls/Mental-Health-Awareness/README.md

 - [x] contact modal allows any info
 - [x] w3 validator showing error with using br in modals in issue page
 - [x] add dark mode (too much effort for rn)
-- [ ] add research page
+- [ ] finish research page
 - [x] fix resources page cards
-- [ ] finish read me
+- [x] finish read me

 ### Final Thoughts/Reflection:

-This project was really useful in understanding everything that we've learnt throughout the first month and a bit of this course.
+This project was really useful in understanding everything that we've learnt throughout the first month and a bit of this course. come to an end at some end at some point.
-I really want to keep working on this and add things like a dark mode but it has to end.